Itzmetherezz/COLOR-SWITCH/README.md

 ## Controls
 - Click the SpaceBar To change the color of the paddle.
-- The lines will come down and you have to make the paddle the same color as ThemeSizeType.
+- The lines will come down and you have to make the paddle the same color as the line.
 - If you fail to do so you will lose the game.
 - The speed will keep on increasing so try to get as many points as you can.